 There are lots of exercises that can help.
 Even playing Frisbee in the park with your dog counts!
 Pick some activities you enjoy.
 If you don’t enjoy it, you probably won’t keep it up.

-The key here is to go easy, slow and not to push yourself.
+The key here is to go easy, go slow, and go to an appropriate level without pushing yourself.
 If you feel pain, back off and slow down.

 A warm shower relaxes the body.
-It’s great for warming you up for the day in the morning, but also relaxes you before bed, leading to a better night’s sleep.
+It’s great for warming you up for the day in the morning; it may also relax you before bed, leading to a better night’s sleep.

 Soothes your entire body and helps you to slow down.
-Massage therapists are great, but if going somewhere is too expensive, you can learn self-massage or have your partner/friend involved.
+Massage therapists are great; if going somewhere is too expensive, you can learn self-massage or have your partner/friend involved.

 And if you happen to pass me swimming in the lake, say “Hello.”
-I’ll be the guy swimming slowly, one stroke at a time.
+I’ll be the guy swimming slowly, a stroke at a time.

 About the Author: Brian Carberg, LPC, NCC, BCPC